Cold Email Domain Strategy: Primary, Secondary, and Throwaway Domains Explained

 Some aged domains were used for spam and are already blocklisted or have bad reputation history.
 Before buying an aged domain:

-• Check domain reputation tools (Sender Score, Talos) for any negative signals
+- Check the domain reputation checker for any negative signals

 Register All Variations at Once